Study With Us

 Alex has been a member of the government's wargaming community of practice for five years, specialising in engagement and facilitation.
 He established the Fast Stream Wargaming Network and, more recently, has collaborated with the College for National Security to develop an internal talent pipeline for Civil Servants interested in wargaming techniques.

 The wellbeing of participants is of great importance to us.
-Newspeak House employs an interfaith minister who is there to provide support for the emotional and psychological health of our community members.
+Newspeak House engages a team of accredited psychotherapists and coaches that can provide support for the emotional and psychological health of our community members.

 Even in communities where everyone has the best of intentions, things can sometimes go wrong.
 We are experienced in community harm prevention and response, and we will proactively engage conflicts or pastoral issues should they arise.